Eling Tide Mill: History

 For much of the mill's life it was owned by Winchester College.
 A lease survives from the year 1418, when the College leased the mill to Thomas Mydlington, requiring him to maintain the mill and the causeway.
 The causeway was prone to collapse, for example it washed away in 1887.
 This problem continued up until 1940 when modern engineering calculations revealed the cause to be the design of the sluices.
 This was then corrected.

 The tenancy of the mill included the right to collect tolls from vehicles using the causeway.
 Four-wheeled vehicles were charged 6d (2.5p) and two-wheeled vehicles 4d.
 These rates remained unchanged until 1970.
-More recently, the toll has been administered by Totton and Eling Town council, and is charged at one pound per car per day.
+More recently, the toll has been administered by Totton and Eling Town Council, and is charged at £1.00 per day for motorcycles and £2.00 per day for cars and vans.

 In 1967, the toll collector was Tom Mackrell who had been one of the last people to operate the mill when it closed in 1946.
 Tom was toll collector and mill foreman, working for his brother Raymond, master miller of Eling Tide Mill.

 In 1975 the mill was sold to New Forest District Council by Winchester College for a nominal sum.
 It then underwent restoration before reopening in 1980 and is now run as the "Eling Tide Mill Experience."